pdobb/conditional_validation/README.md

 ### Method Chaining

-The enable and disable methods allow for method chaining so that multiple validation accessors may be enabled/disabled at once:
+The enable and disable methods allow for method chaining so that multiple validation flags may be enabled/disabled at once:

 ```ruby
 if current_user.enable_address_attributes_validation.enable_some_other_validation.save